 Tags you should know about

-The community has come up with a few "utility tags" to improve the quality and the reliability of the sentences.
+The community has come up with several "utility tags" to improve the quality and reliability of sentences.

 How to help

-- You need to be a trusted user; otherwise you won't be able to tag sentences.
+- You need to be an advanced contributor; otherwise you will not be able to tag sentences.

 - Whenever you notice a possible mistake, add the tag @check and post a comment explaining what you think the mistake may be.

-- Whenever you add sentences in a foreign language and aren't completely sure they are correct, add the tag @needs native check.
+- Whenever you add a sentence in a foreign language and are not completely sure that it is correct, add the tag @needs native check.

-- Once the case of a problematic sentence has been solved, tag it OK.
-More generally, you can browse and check other's sentences, and tag them with OK to indicate you consider they are correct.
-But do this when you are 100% sure that the sentence is correct, and don't use the tag on your own sentences because it's not very useful.
+- Once a problematic sentence has been addressed, tag it OK.
+More generally, you can browse and check others' sentences and tag them with OK.
+But do this only when you are completely sure that they are correct, and do not use the tag on your own sentences.